 Replacing our toppled institutions is going to ultimately require us to topple the outworn ways of thinking within ourselves.
 If the internal changes don’t bring about the external ones, then the radical changes to our nation and world will force the internal changes on us.
 We can choose now to look within ourselves or we will be forced to do so as the world burns.
 As we look at a Tower card, we see the horrified figures falling, liberated from their old outworn structures, and forced into a new way of being.
 This Tower moment in history is our collective call to wake up, but it is going to be done individually, each of us within our own hearts and minds.

-By electing Donald Trump as the leader of the free world, we have essentially – and mostly subconsciously – said that’s what we want.
-We have chosen to force changes upon ourselves and our institutions that we have been unable or unwilling to make on our own until now.
+By electing Donald Trump as the leader of the free world, we essentially – and mostly subconsciously – said that’s what we want.
+We chose to force changes upon ourselves and our institutions that we have been unable or unwilling to make on our own until now.

 After the catastrophic changes of The Tower, the internal and external worlds we once knew are permanently destroyed.
 What follows?